sasharofrahmanie/noobscripts/README.md

 ### Just like `lazy_nmap.sh` but this one is better (i guess)

 This script only requires Nmap.
 So if you already have Nmap installed then you're good!

+What it does?
+1. Scan for all ports
+2. Scan for top 100 udp ports
+3. Scan all found (tcp) ports with default scripts

 Usage:
 ```bash